 Iron supplements provide an easy and convenient way for people to increase their iron intake, but many oral irons on the market are difficult for the body to absorb.
 Many manufacturers recommend taking their supplements with a source of vitamin C to better aid absorption, although they can still lead to side effects like an upset stomach, constipation, or diarrhoea.

 Active Iron is a superior choice to other iron supplements.
 Being both kind and gentle to the stomach, Active Iron increases the amount of iron absorbed by targeting the body’s natural site of iron absorption, in the intestine.
-In fact, Active Iron is clinically proven to have 2X better absorption compared to standard ferrous sulfate iron supplements.*
+In fact, Active Iron is clinically proven to be more highly absorbed compared to standard ferrous sulfate iron supplements.*

 The ground-breaking technology in Active Iron protects the iron with a special whey layer allowing it to bypass the stomach, where most iron supplements are broken down and oxidised.
 This means whatever your needs, you will be getting the maximum amount of iron with the satisfaction of reduced side effects.

 If you want to increase your iron intake without unwanted side effects, try Active Iron today.

 Active exercisers often find they need additional iron in their diets, and they can top up their iron intake during periods of sustained and heavy training with supplements.
 Intense exercise can put your body under stress, affecting your ability to absorb iron, leading to an ever-increased need.